-You LOVE the beautiful ❄️ SNOW, but you’re beginning to feel frustrated as it is restricting your movements with a buggy?
+You LOVE the beautiful ❄️ SNOW, but sometimes you feel frustrated as it is restricts your movements with a buggy?

-You’re tired of heading to 💦 Lac de Passy (lovely as it is!), to do loop after loop with a buggy, because you are in need of some ground without ❄️ SNOW ?
+You’re tired of heading to 💦 Lac de Passy (lovely as it is!), where you do loop after loop with a buggy, because you are in need of some ground without ❄️ SNOW ?

 I’m sure you’re not alone! ❄️ Wintertime can feel ever so LONG when you have a baby!
 I was lucky during the buggy years, as I live in Sallanches and the ❄️ SNOW, when it does fall, rarely lasts longer than a few days down in the 💦 Arve Valley!
 That said, I was always searching for new buggy walks further afield, as I needed variety!

 Over the years, I have put together a good list of buggy walks.
-Some of these walks will be snow-free even in the deepest winter months . . . and some of them will be ❄️ snowy, but will work with a VTT buggy, as the snow should be compact (except perhaps directly after ❄️ snowfall!), and the paths are mostly flat! (disclaimer: I am not responsible for spring melt; check how compact the snow is on wome of the « snow walks »!
+Some of these walks will be snow-free even in the deepest winter months . . . and some of them will be ❄️ snowy, but will work with a VTT buggy, as the snow should be compact (except perhaps directly after ❄️ snowfall!), and the paths are mostly flat! (disclaimer: I am not responsible for spring melt; check how compact the snow is on some of the « snow walks »!
 You’ll also need a buggy with good, cross-country wheels!) . . . when the compact snow underfoot is icy (the shady side of Lac de Passy, for example) it is a good idea to have rubber crampons to attach to your boots!

-In a follow-up article I’ve compiled a list of winter buggy walk options 🇫🇷 a bit further afield – perhaps for family weekend outings?
+In a follow-up article I’m currently compiling a list of winter buggy walk options 🇫🇷 a bit further afield – perhaps for family weekend outings?
 When I had babies (and still now!), it was really important for me to travel, discover and explore new places at the weekend, just to break the monotony of my week days.